 Thank you to Dr. J. K. Morton, Professor Emeritus, University of Waterloo, for verifying the identification of several plant species.
 Specimens of plant species, new or significant for Waterloo Region, are deposited with the Herbarium, University of Waterloo.

-More than one-third of the plant species of Waterloo Region are found at the rare Charitable Research Reserve with approximately 600 species.
+More than one-third of the plant species of Waterloo Region are found at rare with over 800 species.
 Of these, 48 species are on the significant species list of native vascular plants for the Regional Municipality of Waterloo.

 The significant species list not only serves to protect these plants but also to recognize and assess the quality of habitats in Waterloo Region.